Sticksword/java-development-nuances/README.md

 # java-development-nuances

 ### typical flow
-Request -> Serialize/Deserialize -> Controller -> Business Logic Layer -> DAO/DAOImpl -> DB
+Request -> Serialize/Deserialize -> Controller -> Business Logic Layer -> DAO/DAOImpl -> ORM framework -> DB

 When accessing DB from an OOP language, typically need an ORM framework to do the conversion.
 For Java, there is Hibernate, JPA, and Hibernate with JPA.
 * JPA -> both a specification and a bare bones implementation